 When you access Data Integration in the Console and click Overview, you are presented with the Data Integration overview page.

-The overview page provides you information about the Data Integration capabilities, enables you to get started with the service, and points you to the available resources that help you to use Data Integration efficiently.
+The overview page provides you information about the capabilities in Data Integration.
+There are links to help you get started with the service, and also access available resources for using Data Integration efficiently.